 Let’s look at this passage piece by piece.
 2 Thess.
 2:1 speaks of the “coming” of our Lord in judgment upon a temporal, earthly system.
 The Greek word used is “parousia” which is the present participle of the Greek verb “to be near”.
 “Parousia” literally translates as “presence” and is used throughout Greek Scriptures to indicate the coming of God in judgment upon nations.
 This is different from the Greek word “elthi” used in 2 Thessalonians 1:10 which indicates a literal, physical “appearing”.
 Thus, Paul is speaking of a different kind of coming in chapter 2 than in chapter 1.
 In Chapter 1 it speaks of Christ’s coming resulting in eternal destruction, while Chapter 2 speaks of Christ’s “presence” resulting in temporal destruction.

 Yet 2 Thess.
 2:3 says that the coming of Christ in judgment would not happen until the “rebellion” took place and the man of sin (or lawlessness) was revealed.
 The “rebellion” spoken of is the Greek word “apostasia” or “apostasy”.
 This word was used to speak of either political or spiritual apostasy.
 Josephus, writing in the 1st century, spoke of the Jewish War against Rome as being an “apostasia”.
-Thus, this “rebellion” likely indicated the Jewish political apostasy from Rome and not necessarily a spiritual apostasy in the church as dispensationalists would read it.
+Thus, this “rebellion” likely indicated the Jewish political apostasy from Rome and not necessarily a spiritual apostasy in the church as futurists would read it.

 According to the writings of Augustine and other church fathers, this man of sin was Nero Caesar.
 If this is the case, then Paul likely concealed his name here so as not to appear seditious and risk further persecution from Rome.
 It says in 2 Thess.
 2:6 that God was “presently restraining the man of sin”.
 This indicates that he was alive when Paul was writing.
 In fact, 2 Thessalonians was written around 53 AD when Nero was a teenager.
-Interestingly, Claudius Caesar was in power at the time and “Claudius” means “the restrainer” in Latin.
+Interestingly, Claudius Caesar was in power at the time and “Claudius” literally means “the restrainer” in Latin.
 Essentially, while Claudius lived, Nero was restrained.
 Furthermore, 2 Thess.
 2:7 indicates that the “mystery of lawlessness” was “currently working” in Paul’s time.
 Nero’s mother, Agrippina, was plotting at that time to murder Claudius (her husband and uncle) in order to enable her son Nero to ascend to the throne.

 Next, 2 Thess.
 2:4 speaks of the man of sin exalting himself above every god, which is exactly what Nero did during his reign.
 This was the religious essence of the Caesar Cult.
 It then says, “so as to sit as God in the temple of God”.
 The Greek phrase here is “hostei” (“so as to”) plus the infinite verb “to sit”.
 This indicates a purpose intended and not a purpose accomplished.
 For instance, this grammatical structure is used in Luke 4:29 in which the people drove Jesus to the cliff “so as to cast Him down”.
 It was what they intended to do but it did not happen.
 Likewise, Nero intended to sit in the temple of God acting as though He were God but it didn’t happen because of the Jewish War against Rome.

 2 Thess.
 2:9 speaks of the man of sin coming with false signs and miracles by the working of Satan.
-In fact, when emperors ascended to the throne in Rome, there were all sorts of false claims of miracles and signs associated with the advent of that emperor.
+In fact, when emperors ascended to the throne in Rome, there were all sorts of claims of miracles and signs associated with the advent of that emperor.
 Miracle worship was common in the Roman Empire at that time.